jbitencourtdoriatubino-droid/A/README.md

 1 📎 the original project was for one simple api in pure php
 - creatend one api in php, but not usend a framework php
-- and creatend the visisual this project to be simple visisualisytion the that arquectury
+- and creatend the visisual this project to be simple visisualisytion the project arquectury